-Well, what an adventure we had yesterday (Friday).
+What an adventure we had yesterday (Friday).
 We will certainly remember yesterday for quite some time to come!
+We bid Switzerland goodbye and headed south into Italy.

 As I posted yesterday we were having lunch in Arth-Goldau awaiting our train into Italy.
 Everything was going just fine, until we crossed the border into Italy.
 Almost instantaneously the train became 25 minutes late!
 Yes, you guessed it - our connection time was 25 minutes meaning when we did finally arrive into Milan we sprinted across the station and got to our train just as the doors *clicked* and locked shut.